Cobenian/bildad/README.md

 Jobs that time out will eventually be killed.
 Jobs that die but are not killed will be expired.

-A message with a configurable number of retires is put in the job queue to run a job.
+A message with a configurable number of retries is put in the job queue to run a job.
 When the job is completed, killed or expired it is removed from the queue table.
 Entries in the queue can have the following status:

 * AVAILABLE
 * RUNNING

-After the maximum number of retires messages are removed from the jobs queue.
+After the maximum number of retries messages are removed from the jobs queue.

 Each run of a job in the message queue is stored in the `job runs` table.
 It contains the retry number and information about how long the job took along with the following: